biadrg/Company-Classifier/README.md

 Lastly, the Cross-Encoder produced a wide range of scores, many above 0.5, which suggests its ability at identifying the single best label.
 This model was the most confident, considering the score distributions and model agreement.

+## Notice: I wrote the code in Google Colab, so I downloaded the file in both .ipynb and .py formats.

 ## Bibliography

 https://medium.com/@mikeyo4800/how-to-build-a-multi-label-text-classification-model-using-nlp-and-machine-learning-2e05f72aad5f